M-Waweru/ObituariesData/README.md

 ## Kaplan-Meier Survival Analysis

 The first objective was coming up with a Kaplan-Meier survival curve using various variables.
-Below is an exmaple using the deceased's gender to determine the survival probabilities of each gender.
+Below is an example using the deceased's gender to determine the survival probabilities of each gender.

 ### Survival Curve for Gender